Lack of EU migrant strategy reignites Serbia-Croatia tensions

 German Chancellor Angela Merkel, the European leader who has done most to welcome refugees, told her parliament that the EU was "still a long way from where we must get to".

-Nowhere was that more evident than in eastern Europe, where beggar-my-neighbour policies have led countries alternately to try to block the flow or shunt it somewhere else.
+Nowhere was that more evident than in eastern Europe, where beggar-my-neighbor policies have led countries alternately to try to block the flow or shunt it somewhere else.

 Until last week, most of those fleeing war or poverty in Syria, Iraq, Afghanistan and elsewhere were finding that the quickest route into the EU, and their preferred destination of Germany, was from Serbia into Hungary.